-Uniaxial pressure is more limited than hydrostatic pressure, with previous experiments achieving pressures of $2.2\,$GPa ($1.3\,$GPa) for Ho$_2$Ti$_2$O$_7$ (Dy$_2$Ti$_2$O$_7$)~\cite{mito2007uniaxial,edberg2019dipolar,edberg2020effects}.
-By modeling the magnetization with respect to the applied pressure and an external field, Refs.~\cite{edberg2019dipolar,edberg2020effects} estimate the increase in the nearest-neighbor coupling parallel to the pressure axis and the lattice compression.
-Taking both, dipolar and exchange interactions with the dipolar spin ice Hamiltonian~\cite{den_hertog_dipolar_2000}, into account, we expect this to correspond to an increase of the effective nearest-neighbor coupling by $\delta\sim 0.06$ and $\delta\sim 0.02$ for Ho$_2$Ti$_2$O$_7$ and Dy$_2$Ti$_2$O$_7$, respectively.
+Uniaxial stress is more limited than hydrostatic pressure, with previous experiments demonstrating stresses of up to $2.2\,$GPa ($1.3\,$GPa) for Ho$_2$Ti$_2$O$_7$ (Dy$_2$Ti$_2$O$_7$)~\cite{mito2007uniaxial,edberg2019dipolar,edberg2020effects,pili2022topological}.
+By modeling the magnetization with respect to the applied stress and an external field, Refs.~\cite{edberg2019dipolar,edberg2020effects} estimate the increase in the nearest-neighbor coupling parallel to the stress axis and the lattice compression.
+Taking both dipolar and exchange interactions, with the dipolar spin ice Hamiltonian~\cite{den_hertog_dipolar_2000}, into account, we expect this to correspond to an increase of the effective nearest-neighbor coupling of $\delta\sim 0.06$ and $\delta\sim 0.02$ for Ho$_2$Ti$_2$O$_7$ and Dy$_2$Ti$_2$O$_7$, respectively.

 The novel monopole behaviors described in \autoref{sec:dynamics} are largely governed by the energy difference between type 1A and type 1B monopoles: $4\vert \delta \vert J$ in our model.
-It is the ratio $4\vert \delta \vert J/T$ that determines the time scales on which anisotropic diffusion and monopole localization occur.
+It is the ratio $4\vert \delta \vert J/T$ that determines the timescales on which anisotropic diffusion and monopole localization occur.
 Combining the predicted values of $\delta$ from the experiments in Refs.~\cite{mito2007uniaxial,edberg2019dipolar,edberg2020effects} and the lowest accessible temperature, 0.55~K \cite{snyder2004low}, places us in a region where anisotropic effects are barely visible in simulations.
 However, due to the cubic scaling of the dipolar interaction with distance and the exponential dependence of monopole motion on the energy-temperature ratio, small increases in the achieved strain have large effects on the dynamics.
 We are, therefore, optimistic that future high-pressure experiments will be able to observe parts of the phenomenology we have identified.